brineylab/abstar/docs/source/index.rst

-AbStar: Genetic analysis of antibody repertoires
+abstar: genetic analysis of antibody repertoires
 ===================================================================

-AbStar is a core component of the Ab[x] Toolkit for antibody sequence analysis.
-AbStar performs V(D)J germline gene assignment and primary sequence annotation and can readily scale from a single sequence to billions of sequences.
+abstar is a core component of the ab[x] toolkit for antibody sequence analysis. abstar performs V(D)J germline gene assignment and primary sequence annotation and can readily scale from a single sequence to billions of sequences.